dsw7/VeryBadScope/README.md

 An oscilloscope is not complete without triggering.
 As such, this software comes with several trigger types:

 #### Edge triggering
-Square waves are commonly encountered in digital electronics.
-Once a wave has been identified as being square in nature, a user may set an edge trigger on the wave in order to capture a "waveform."
+Pulse waves are commonly encountered in digital electronics.
+Once a wave has been identified as being either rectangular or square in nature, a user may set an edge trigger on the wave in order to capture a "waveform."
 The `edge` command comes in handy here:
 ```
 python3 src/py/runner.py edge -n 200 -r 1200000 -p -q /tmp/example_edge_rising.png
 ```